 Hierarchical organizations have a certain level of focus and control that can be harder to maintain for decentralized organizations, and while they tend to make large decisions more slowly, they also benefit from having clear-cut channels for implementing change company-wide.
-Communication and collaboration across departments tends to be easier as well, since individual teams are less likely to become information silos, and employees will have a broader base of knowledge as opposed to the areas of specific expertise that decentralization favors.
+Communication and collaboration across departments tend to be easier as well, since individual teams are less likely to become information silos, and employees will have a broader base of knowledge as opposed to the areas of specific expertise that decentralization favors.

 In fact, small companies can fair well with a hierarchical system.
 Owners of nascent businesses tend to be hyper-involved in day-to-day operations, and staff is generally limited, making it easier to pass decisions through one central authority.
 As a business grows, however, the limitations of centralization begin to surface, as it starts limiting employees when decisions are on hold, an issue that many growing startups face as their scope increases.

 Decentralization is not a new concept by any means.
 Johnson and Johnson is well known for using a decentralized model and in 1999, Forbes was already writing about Illinois Tool Works, a company that used autonomous production units to help isolate problems as well as successes.
 Today, with the proliferation of startups, accelerators, non-traditional work arrangements, and shared workspace, decentralization is becoming more and more common even within traditional corporate settings.